IMBurbank/gatsd/README.md

 ./gatsd/new
 ```

 GatsD will build the Docker container and download the selected Gatsby starter template from github.
 By default, container will be tagged with the `mysite` name.
-If no site is passed as an argument to `./gatsd/new`, then the `gatsby-starter-default` template will be downloaded.
+If no site is passed as an argument to `./gatsd/new`, then the `https://github.com/gatsbyjs/gatsby-starter-default` template will be downloaded.

 The project directory will be accessible from inside the container and any changes made to the project inside the container or on the local host will be visible to both.